-Overall, the evidence and documentation in the current report shows that the Airport Police, Park Police and San Antonio Police Departments are in compliance with existing racial profiling laws set forth by the State of Texas.
+Overall, the evidence and documentation in the current report shows that the San Antonio Police, Park Police and Airport Police Departments are in compliance with existing mandates associated with racial profiling laws set forth by the State of Texas.

 If you have any questions or require additional information, please contact me at 210-207-7360.